dartora/AngularJS/README.md

 Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
 To use this command, you need to first add a package that implements end-to-end testing capabilities.

-## or u can see this tests in github actions pipeline
+## You can see this tests logs in github actions pipeline log.

 https://github.com/dartora/AngularJS/actions